 Are there some strategies for learning from a video?

 - Look at several of the tutorials to see which one has a teaching style that suits you.

-- Note the room orientation used by the tutorial.
-Tutorials oriented on a diagonal may confuse some.
+- Note the tutorial’s room orientation.
+Tutorials oriented on a diagonal may confuse some dancers.

 - Learn one section at a time (just like we do in class).